rndm-com/rndm-cli/readme.md

 ### Plugin

-The plugin command is designed to create a new plugin project based on the latest version of [RNDM React Cross Platform](https://www.rndm.com/docs/rndm-render-template).
+The plugin command is designed to create a new plugin project based on the latest version of [RNDM Render Plugin Template](https://www.rndm.com/docs/rndm-render-template).
 Since this template will regularly updated to address new features and potential issues, this command has been left extremely simple, to allow one time installation.

 **Options**: